vecin2/em_automation/README.md

 -	Ctrl + n: Navigate to the "next" option within a list of suggestions.
 -	Ctrl + p: Navigate to the "previous" option within a list of suggestions.
 -	TAB: pops up a list of suggestion if there is one or navigate to the next one if the list is already showing.
--	Shift + TAB:Navigate to the "previous" option within a list of suggestions.
+-	Shift + TAB: Navigate to the previous option within a list of suggestions.
+-	Ctrl + w: Removes the previous word type.

 # User installation
 ## Quick installation